Satisfactory Academic Progress

 In order to be eligible to continue to receive Federal Student Aid (FSA) students must meet satisfactory academic progress toward achieving and completing their program of study through measurement of qualitative (grade-based) and quantitative (time-based) standards.

-Students are required to maintain a 70% average in related theory and content in the classroom and an 85% mastery of competencies or practical skills in the training area or shop/lab.
+Students are required to maintain a 70% average in a combined related theory in the classroom and competency in the shop/lab.
+Students must also separately maintain 85% skills attainment in the shops/lab.

 MTTI uses the following grade scale: